JSTOR-Labs/plant-humanities/Banana.md

 <var data-primary="image"></var>
 <var data-image id="Banana Diagram" title="Parts of the Banana Plant" data-url="http://www.brainkart.com/media/article/article-Botanical-Descriptio-A0V.png" data-region=""></var>

 Prior to domestication, wild banana fruits were incredibly seedy and difficult to eat.
-Scientists now believe that many wild bananas had a genetic predisposition to parthenocarpy, that is the ability to produce fruit without fertilization.
+Scientists now believe that many wild bananas had a genetic predisposition to parthenocarpy, or the ability to produce fruit without fertilization.
 Beginning some 7,000 years ago, human selection for parthenocarpy, along with the suppression of seeds by selecting and hybridizing for sterility, resulted in bananas that were sterile and produced fruits that were seedless.
 Since sterile bananas were easier to eat, humans began propagating wild banana hybrids with these mutations.
 To propagate a sterile plant, humans “cloned” bananas by collecting and planting the “ramets” or “suckers” of the original plant.
 <var data-primary="image"></var>
 <var data-image id="# Domestication of the banana" title="An edible and seedless Cavendish banana next to its ancestor, the wild species Musa acuminata." data-fit="contain" data-url="http://www.musarama.org/upload/high/domestication-of-the-banana.jpg" data-region=""></var>